Tag Archives: adulthoodriteofpassage

 Last week we met some human and Fairy ‘bosses’ in the first 35 minutes of Bölüm 1/Episode 1: Turkish Tuesdays: Sihirli Annem (My Magical Mother): Jealousy is Not Love…

-As I noted previously, the Youtube video has CCs in English and Turkish…), and having the Closed Captions available makes it easy to go back and read the words missed in listening, greatly speeding my language learning.
+As I noted previously, the Youtube videos have CCs in Turkish, and most also have subtitles in English…), and having the Closed Captions available makes it easy to go back and read the words missed in listening, greatly speeding my language learning.
 I hope it does the same for you.

 Now, Poor Avni is making excuses to talk his way into the home and search for magical… brooms? b1AvniAhaa